ZenithVal/OSCLock/README.md

 <br>

 # Avatar Setup
-Avatar setup is up to the user.
+Avatar setup is decided by the user.
 You can use any of the readout modes to fit your avatar setup. <br>
-A simple accurate digital timer using readout mode 3 can be found on [Zenith's Booth](https://zenithval.booth.pm/items/4892327)
+A simple digital timer using readout mode 3 can be found on at https://zenithval.booth.pm/items/4892327

 ---